What does an LMS mean to your business?

-Open source LMS platforms like Totara are extremely flexible, with plug-ins built for every possible scenario.
+Open source LMS platforms are extremely flexible, with plug-ins built for every possible scenario.
 Some of these plugins allow you to sell and manage your content and clients, through your LMS.

 It’s actually a strategy that suits several of our customers.
 Picture a LMS a bit like Amazon, but the books are courses which can be easily purchased online.
 Take a look at this example that we created in partnership with DWF.

 Linked to a CRM, this type of LMS can provide powerful post-purchase marketing, notifications, updates and even new course recommendations to your learners.
 Just make it multi-device, and learners will be asking for more.

 Another way to leverage the LMS is in the classroom, within the face-to-face training you currently deliver.
 With most LMSs, you can manage bookings and attendance; why can’t you bring e-learning into the classroom as a study support?

 Using the LMS in this way is already on the increase, and with good reason.
 Vaillant are using this to great effect with their boiler technical training, and they’ve migrated from pure classroom training to a blended approach.

 As well as the usual benefits of reduced wage loss for freelance installers (a saving of £325,000 per year) and increased installer retention, there are also less obvious benefits.
 Using this approach allows the trainers to assess delegates’ technical ability simply by observing them with the LMS and iPad delivery platform.